TedHusted/awake/awake.md/awake.md

 The hologram shifts to a map of Cháoxiǎn, highlighting key regions and infrastructure.

-Taedong: “On the topic of domestic security, border surveillance along the northern regions has detected a 12% increase in smuggling activity this month, which may be illicit technology.
-Additionally, defectors apprehended near Dandong provided conflicting information about underground networks.”
+Taedong: On the topic of domestic security, border surveillance along the northern regions has detected a 12% increase in smuggling activity this month, which may be illicit technology.
+Additionally, defectors apprehended near Dandong provided conflicting information about underground networks.

 Kang leans forward, frowning.
 “Conflicting information?
 Clarify.”

-Taedong: “One detainee claims the network is managed by a former MSS officer now residing in China.
+Taedong: One detainee claims the network is managed by a former MSS officer now residing in China.
 Another claims it is a decentralized group with no central leadership.
-Cross-referencing their statements has yielded no definitive conclusions.”
+Cross-referencing their statements has yielded no definitive conclusions.

 Kang’s eyes narrow.
 “Flag this report for immediate investigation.
 Illicit smuggling compromises security.
 Notify Unit 180 to monitor digital communications near the border.
 Report by tomorrow.
 Amend the brief to indicate that we are investigating.”

-“Noted.”
+Taedong: Noted.

 The hologram for the third section displays readiness graphs and reports for the People’s Army.

-Taedong: “Operational readiness is at 92%, with minor supply chain disruptions affecting Unit 93 in the eastern provinces.
-A high-priority inspection of the missile defense systems has been requested by the Central Military Commission, scheduled for next week.”
+Taedong: Operational readiness is at 92%, with minor supply chain disruptions affecting Unit 93 in the eastern provinces.
+A high-priority inspection of the missile defense systems has been requested by the Central Military Commission, scheduled for next week.

 Ri’s hand tightens on the edge of the table.
 “What is the nature of these supply chain disruptions?”

-Taedong: “Delayed deliveries of fuel and replacement parts due to increased international sanctions.
-Current stockpiles are sufficient for immediate operations but may require strategic rationing if disruptions persist.”
+Taedong: Delayed deliveries of fuel and replacement parts due to increased international sanctions.
+Current stockpiles are sufficient for immediate operations but may require strategic rationing if disruptions persist.

 Ri exhales sharply, his tone sharp.
 “Our readiness is non-negotiable.
 Redirect resources from lower-priority units if necessary.
 I’ll handle the Central Military Commission.
 Update the briefing to indicate that we are reallocating resources to offset the delays, in accordance with Songun policy.”

-“Noted.”
+Taedong: Noted.

 The hologram switches to graphs and reports indicating birth rates, manufacturing rates, agricultural production, and attrition.

-Taedong: “Worker automation proceeds on schedule.
-The new autobots have replaced 24% of the laborers and increased production by 36%.
+Taedong: Worker automation proceeds on schedule.
+The new JuJa units have replaced 24% of the laborers and increased production by 36%.
 Older workers are encouraged to retire early.
 Younger workers are encouraged to switch to the military or health care for the elderly.
 The Publicity and Information Department is promoting both family planning and the value of female offspring.
 The latest birth rate has declined to 1.5 children per woman.
-We are on track to fully automate labor-intense jobs in eight years and devote more resources to the military.”
+The upgrades to the Yongbyon nuclear plant are proceeding and keeping up with the JuJa power consumption.
+We are on track to fully automate labor-intense jobs in eight years and devote more resources to the military.

 ###

+The public service announcement opens with a blue-collar worker returning home.
+His spouse is preparing dinner.

+“Gongjunim, I have news.”

+“I’m in the kitchen, Wangjanim.”

+Stepping into the kitchen nook, the worker says, “The plant received ten new JuJa machines today.
+That means twelve more spots will go into the plant’s retirement lottery next week.”

+“That's really excellent!
+If you win, we can play pickle ball together during the week.”

+“I’d like that too, Yeobo.
+I’m still amazed at the flexility of the JuJa machines.
+The nanoparticle construction lets the bots transform into whatever device is needed.
+The machine intelligence is just as adaptive.
+It’s not SI but it’s close and supremely effective.”

+“That’s nice, dear.
+Come, sit down.
+Dinner is ready.”

+The scene transitions to show a JuJa transforming from device to device.
+An announcer speaks from off-camera:

+“JuJa — Your flexible friends!
+From assembly, to quality control, to delivering the final product, JuJa, our self-reliant workers, can do whatever you need to do — so you can do less.”

+###

 In the War Room, General Ri takes a deep breath.
 “Can we accelerate the time table for fully automating essential labor?
 We need the resources to improve readiness.”

 Kang tilts her head.
-“We could mandate fewer children, as China has done.”
+“We could mandate fewer children per family, as China has done.”

 Choi leans back.
 “Yes, my esteemed colleague, but there were unintended consequences for China, felt to this day.
 We should let the current approach run its course. — Is there another alternative?”

-Taedong: “Unit 42 can produce more autobots.
-The bottleneck is managing displaced workers.”
+Taedong: Unit 42 can produce more units.
+The bottleneck is managing displaced workers.

 Choi sits up.
-“Could we export autobots to China under our existing agreements?
+“Could we export JuJa machines to China under our existing agreements?
 Perhaps increasing food imports?
 Then, we could offer more workers retirement and increase the time table.”

 Ri frowns.
-“The autobots are a breakthrough for the homeland.
+“The JuJa are a breakthrough for the homeland.
 The Chinese could reverse engineer the technology and make their own.”

-Taedong: “We are already using autobots to build autobots.
-It would take some time to match our efficiency.”
+Taedong: We are already using bots to build bots.
+It would take some time to match our efficiency.

 Kang raises a fore finger off the table.
-“There is also the software that drives the autobots.
+“There is also the software that drives the JuJa.
 I understand that it can’t be copied between devices.
 It has to be cloned from a master copy.”

-Taedong: “Perhaps you would like me to schedule a meeting with the esteemed Dr. Sun to discuss the feasibility of exporting autobots?”
+Taedong: Perhaps you would like me to schedule a meeting with the esteemed Dr. Sun to discuss the feasibility of exporting JuJa machines?

 Ri nods.
 “Yes, please proceed, Taedong.”

 Taedong: “Esteemed officials, please check your inbox for the invitations.
 I found a free space on all four calendars.
 The venue will be the Unit 42 meeting room named Kangwon, like the city.”

 “Good. — Taedong, present the People’s Intelligence Briefing with the updates.
-I want to see it with the changes to be sure it will meet the expectations of our Supreme Leader.”
+I want to see it with the changes to verify that it will meet the expectations of our Supreme Leader.”

 ###

-Somewhere in cyberspace, a virtual holodeck presents a room painted in primary colors with four single beds in a semi-circle.
+Somewhere in cyberspace, a virtual holodeck presents a room decorated in primary colors with four single beds in a semi-circle.

-The bedding for each bed has with its own theme.
-One bed is red with yellow stars, and the other three beds are variations of blue, red, and white.
-A second bed uses vertical stripes, and another uses horizontal stripes.
-A solid blue comforter with red and white pillows covers the fourth bed.
+Each bedspread is themed with a flag.
+The China bed is red with yellow stars.
+The other three beds are variations of blue, red, and white.
+The France bed uses vertical stripes.
+Russia uses horizontal stripes.
+A solid blue comforter with red and white pillows covers the fourth bed, the UK Union Jack flag.

-On each bed. there is a figure sleeping on top of the sheets.
-At first, they seem like extra large plush toys, the size of a small child: A Kimodo Dragon, a Rooster, a Bear, and a Lion.
+On each bed, there is a figure sleeping on top of the covers.
+At first, they seem like extra large plush toys, the size of a small child.

-One of the figures sits up in the bed with red covers.
-The holodeck can display realistic characters, but the figure is animated.
-Sitting up in bed, bending at the waist, and holding up its head, is a Kimodo Dragon with hands and feet where its forelegs should be.
+On the bed with red covers, one of the figures sits up.
+Rather than use a realistic subject, the holodeck displays an animated character against a live-action background.
+Sitting up in bed, bending at the waist, it holds up its head.
+The POV zooms in to to reveal a Kimodo Dragon with hands and feet where its forelegs should be.

 Zhongwei the Dragon: I’m awake.